Philippe16/DatabaseExam/README.md

 ### `src`
 The `src` folder holds the source code for the project.
 This is where the main application logic resides, including both frontend and backend code.
 The structure within this folder typically follows a standard web application architecture.

+#### `api`
+Contains server-side code for handling API requests.
+This includes routes, controllers, and any middleware necessary for processing and responding to client requests.

 #### `app`
 Contains the main application components and pages.
 This includes the Next.js application entry points, such as the main `pages` directory for routing.